Chamikajaya/java-masterclass/my-note.md

        be replaced with mock or stub objects.
 * Constructor Injection is the most common form of dependency injection, where dependencies are provided to a class through its constructor.
 Other forms of dependency injection include Setter Injection and Field Injection.

+#### SOLID Principles

+1)**Single Responsibility** ==> A class should have only one reason to change.
+In other words, a class should have a single responsibility or job.
+If a class has more than one responsibility, it becomes harder to understand, modify, and maintain.